sakthig/techan.js/examples/plot/plots/README.md

 Plots rendering demo.
-A sample of what can be created with the available plots.
+A sample of what can be created with the available plot types.